–

 What was the fallout of the MGM Resorts hack?

-• Slot machines and ATMs not working or dispensing cash
+- Slot machines and ATMs malfunctioning or offline

-• Digital key cards not opening hotel rooms
+- Digital key cards failing to unlock hotel rooms

-• TV service and phone lines down in hotel rooms
+- TV service and phone lines down in certain hotel rooms

-• Long queues at check-in desks, restaurants and bars
+- Long lines at check-in desks, restaurants, and bars

 Was any customer info stolen in the 2023 MGM Resorts data hack?